corinnelhh/text_detective/README.md

 Basic app is deployed here: http://ec2-54-68-86-232.us-west-2.compute.amazonaws.com/

-To run the app yourself, clone the repo, and then run views.py.
+To run the app yourself, clone the repo, run the command `pip install -r requirements.txt`, and then run views.py.

 Feel free to suggest additional features for analysis!